File Storage

 - cascade-delete child rows: remove the child-row files too

-That is much easier to trust than manual object cleanup jobs scattered across the app.
+No manual object cleanup jobs scattered across the app.

 The Upload Workflow

-The current runtime uses a three-step model:
+The runtime uses a three-step model:

 - request an upload from the platform